Hazardous Waste Program

 For More Information:

-- Updated Spill Control/Emergency Plan.
+- Updated Spill Control/Emergency Plan: Under review.

 Groundwater Corrective Action Report Received: DOE submitted their 2011 Annual Groundwater Corrective Action Report for the Kansas City Plant to the department.
 As required by their Missouri Hazardous Waste Management Facility Part I Permit, this report contains all raw analytical data, groundwater analysis and field parameter measurement results, copies of field sampling and well inspection log sheets, well repair documentation, quality assurance/quality control data, etc. The report also discusses any exceedence of groundwater protection standards and limits in the permit, as well as a narrative discussion of the facility-wide groundwater monitoring program and conclusions concerning the overall adequacy and effectiveness of the program.